Coloquinte/Coloquinte_placement/README.md

   * 3s to obtain a fully legal placement
   * 400s to perform detailed placement

-A typical placement run will usually feature 50 to 200 global placement iterations
+A typical placement run will usually feature 50 to 200 global placement iterations.
+Note that global placement and rough legalization can use multiple cores.